 Height 20' to 40', diameter 5" to 12"; top generally rounded; branches long and slender, drooping at ends.
-The tree receives its common names from the quality of its wood and hoplike fruit.
+Also known as eastern hophornbeam.
+The tree receives its common names from its extremely tough wood and hoplike fruit.

 Light gray brown; furrowed and irregularly ridged.